-An initial levy of 15% of previously paid claims, less the first £50,000 was collected by MMI from scheme members in February 2014.
+An initial levy of 15% of previously paid claims, less the first £50k, was collected by MMI from scheme members in February 2014.
 In April 2016, following a further review by the scheme administrator, the levy was increased by a further 10% to 25%.
-The current value of outstanding claims is £169,000 with a contingent liability of £127,000.
+To date a total sum of £39,000 has been paid to MMI in respect of the levy payments made by Fareham Borough Council.
+The current value of outstanding claims is £157,000 with a contingent liability of £118,000.
 Under the terms of the SoA, the Council also has to meet 25% of any new insurance claim settlements made by MMI.
 An annual review of the levy rate is required under the terms of the SoA and this could lead to the rate being further amended in future.

-Note 30 Cash Flow Statement - Operating Activities (Interest)
+Note 33 Cash Flow Statement - Operating Activities (Interest)